Critical essays (see guidelines below) should be sent by email attachment to firstname.lastname@example.org.

 - Please use minimal document and font styling in your submission.

-- If your work is accepted, payment will be in the form of two free copies of the journal in which your work appears, which we will send to you upon publication.
+- If your work is accepted, you will first receive an email from the editors through Submittable, and, upon your agreement, you will receive a follow-up email from the minnesota review with a publishing contract.
+Payment for the publication of your work will be in the form of a free copy of the journal in which your work appears, sent to you upon publication.

 Critical Essays & Scholarly Articles

-The minnesota review tracks the challenging landscape of the critical humanities, including but not limited to literary, cultural, and media studies.
+the minnesota review tracks the challenging landscape of the critical humanities, including, but not limited to, literary, cultural, and media studies.
 We tend to prefer shorter, sharper articles which address a broad academic readership.
+We publish:

 • Interviews with leading academics and intellectuals.